 Do clinical trials pay for travel?

 Some clinical trial sponsors will pay for participants' travel costs.
 Payment for travel can take a few different forms.
-Trials may offer a stipend to participants that may cover transportation costs such as gas money or taxi services.
+Trials may offer a stipend to participants to cover transportation costs such as reimbursement for gas, mileage, and mass transit fares.
 Certain trials may even pay for air travel.

 How do I know if a trial will pay for travel?

 You can ask about compensation for trial costs at any time as you're considering joining a trial.
 Most interested participants will speak with trial staff over the phone before visiting the site for the first time.
 This is a great time to ask about compensation and any other questions about the trial schedule you may have.